Omycron83/Notes/ML/Neural Network.md

 3. An output layer, where projected labels are produced

 Where the number of hidden layers as well as their respective neuron count largely determine the model complexity.

+It sequentially applies [[Lineare Abbildungen|linear mappings]] and non-linear activation functions to the function arguments in a process called [[Neural Network#Forward-propagation |Forward-Propagation]] , where the linear weights are to be learned.
+They are then typically adjusted through gradient- or hessian-based methods through non-convex optimization methods in a process called [[Neural Network#Backwards-Propagation|Backwards-Propagation]] in order to minimize some objective function, usually a distance function between the desired and current outputs of the model.

 ### Weight Initialization:
 The goal of a neural network is to find the optimal weight matrices to minimize the loss function.
 This, however, begs the question of how to initialize the weights initally.